 How long will it take to install Python + OpenCV by hand?

-I’ve ran the numbers and even if you know exactly what you are doing it will take a bare minimum of 2.2 hours to compile and install OpenCV.
+I’ve ran the numbers and even if you know exactly what you are doing it will take a bare minimum of 2.2 hours to compile and install OpenCV on a Raspberry Pi 3B+ and approximately 14 hours on the Raspberry Pi Zero W.

-If you have never installed OpenCV before or you are not familiar with Linux-based environments that number can easily jump to over 8.7 hours based on my survey of novice readers who successfully installed OpenCV on their Raspberry Pi.
+If you have never installed OpenCV before or you are not familiar with Linux-based environments that number can easily jump to many times those numbers based on my survey of novice readers who successfully installed OpenCV on their Raspberry Pi.

 It really comes down to how much you value your time and how quickly you want to get started learning computer vision.
 I always encourage you to use my free tutorials on installing OpenCV on the Raspberry Pi, but if you want to save yourself time (and headaches), then definitely consider going with the pre-configured Raspbian .img.